 Part of what makes a good team great is their ability to bounce back from a minor setback.
 The Bishop Moore Hornets (2-1) were able to do just that Tuesday night in a 19-0 beat-down of their College Park counterparts and in-conference opponent, the Edgewater Eagles.

 Behind stellar play by junior midfielder, R.J.
 Sanfilippo, and junior attackman, Brooks Rask, the Hornets took an 11-0 halftime lead.
-Sanfillipo and Rask combined for six goals and two assists in the first half, as the defense stymied the Eagles attack throughout.
+Sanfillipo and Rask combined for six goals and two assists in the first half.
+The defense stymied the Eagles attack throughout.

 Holding such a dominant lead at the half allowed for others to gain invaluable on-field experience.